XianFN/XianFN/README.md

 ### Hi my name is Xián Filgueiras 👋

-I am about to graduate in Computer Engineering, with only my Final Project outstanding to finish in July 2022.
 My main career goal is to learn from the experience of working in a robust and innovative company along with its staff.

 The knowledge acquired in my training does not fully reflect my ambition to work with new technologies, therefore, I am completely  open to moving  to any country, as I have done for the ERASMUS + program.
 In doing so, I am used to looking into the most cutting-edge alternatives in the computer market at an international level.